• DCP Dynamic Cone Penetrometer

 DCP Dynamic Cone Penetrometer

-The Dynamic Cone Penetrometer (DCP) is a lightweight, portable in-situ testing device used for assessing foundation soil conditions.
-It features a hammer weighing 8 kg with a drop height of 575 mm, a penetration rod measuring 1000 mm in length, and a cone tip with a diameter of 20 mm and a 60-degree apex angle.
-The penetration rod can be extended with a 1000-mm steel ruler, offering dual-scale (metric and imperial) readings, allowing direct recording of the penetration value after each hammer blow.
+The Dynamic Cone Penetrometer (DCP) is a lightweight, portable in-situ testing device used to evaluate the bearing capacity of soil.
+It features a hammer weighing 8 kg, with a drop height of 575 mm, a penetration rod length of 1,000 mm, and a cone tip diameter of 20 mm with a cone angle of 60 degrees.
+The penetration rod can be equipped with a 1,000-mm steel ruler, offering dual-scale readings in both metric and imperial units.
+The penetration value for each blow is directly recorded and read off immediately.

 If you need customized products, Contact US !